128technology/docs/docs/intro_installation_azure.md

 | eth4                   | Public           | 8061:00:02.0 |
 | eth5                   | Private          | a994:00:02.0 |

-Later, when this managed 128T Router is being configured via its corresponding 128 Technology Conductor, please use the PCI addresses obtained to configure its device interfaces accordingly.
-In this example the PCI address for the "Public" interface (eth4) is "8061:00:02.0" and the PCI address for the "Private" interface (eth5) is "a994:00:02.0".
+When configuring the managed 128T Router via its corresponding Conductor, use the PCI addresses to configure each device interface.

 ## Annexes